-Succulents are some of the plants that can thrive under artificial light.
-But using artificial light is quite complicated as it requires a specific amount of light needed in order for the succulents to grow well and not burned or deprived of light.
+Succulents can thrive under artificial light.
+But using artificial light is quite complicated as it requires a specific amount of light needed, in order for the succulents to grow well instead of getting burned as one extreme, or deprived of light as another.
+Let me tell you how to do it right,

 Related: Can Succulents Grow in Shade?

 Grow lights have specific light spectrum wavelengths and support photosynthesis.
-This is why it is good to use for indoor plants such as succulents.
-It’s also convenient for homes as it uses low energy but produces great power.
+This is why it is good to use them for indoor plants, such as succulents.
+It is also convenient for homes as it uses low energy but produces great power.

 What grow lights should I buy?

-In choosing grow lights, price is one of the things you want to consider.
-You can buy either the cheap or the expensive one.
+In choosing grow lights, price is only one of the things you need to consider.
+You can buy either the cheap or the expensive light.
+As you may already know, quality always has its price.
+Let me give you a quick list of 4 lights I have personally used in the past–the list should help you decide which one to buy.

-This light is ideal for seedlings, cuttings, flowers, and house plants, especially for succulents.
-It’s effective as it grows seedlings faster with 15-20% more lumens.
-Also, use a simple toggle clamp for easy lamp height adjustment.
+1. JumpStart Grow Light System – This light is ideal for seedlings, cuttings, flowers, and house plants, especially for succulents.
+It’s effective as it grows seedlings faster with 15-20% more lumen.
+Also, it uses a simple toggle clamp for easy lamp height adjustment.
+Some advantages:

 - Comes with a built-in timer